 - Patrons who have recently been sick, have a fever or have been exposed to the virus, are required to stay home.
 We offer a flexible refund/exchange policy for tickets if your health necessitates you missing an event for which you have already purchased a ticket.

-- Theatre capacity in the Hoke Theatre will be limited to a maximum of 15% of our 988 seats and has been further reduced to a maximum of 138 to allow for 6′ social distancing between parties due to the seating configuration.
+- Theatre capacity in the Hoke Theatre is limited by the State to a maximum of 25% of fixed seats and has been further reduced to allow for the mandated 6′ social distancing between parties due to the seating configuration of the space.
 The Cirigliano Studio Theatre cannot be used for performances until the capacity limit is raised.

-- Only General Admission seating is available so that we can ensure a minimum of 6’ (3 empty seats) between each party (family/clan/pod), and assure that every other row remains empty.
-Our ushers are available to seat patrons.
+- Only General Admission seating is available so that we can ensure a minimum of 6’ (3 empty seats) between each party (family/group/pod), and assure that every other row remains empty.
+Our ushers will seat you once your entire party has arrived.